Skip to Content

 • Miscellaneous needs

-Bergen County child support is designed to protect them from economic hardship after a divorce.
-At Sherwood, Johnson & Poles, our child support lawyers in Bergen County can help provide you with an accurate valuation of your financial situation and child support duties.
+Bergen County child support is designed to protect children from economic hardship after a divorce.
+At Sherwood, Johnson & Poles, our child support lawyers in Bergen County can help provide you with an accurate valuation of your financial situation and child support duties, using sophisticated tools like the New Jersey Child Support Calculator to offer insights and support in structuring fair support agreements.

 Guidelines for determining support and creating a support order include: